 By comparison, a study in Mexico found home ranges of 9.6 km2 for males and 8.9 km2 for females, with extensive overlapping between all genders.
 The higher number of cats in this area results in smaller home range sizes and more overlapping territories.

-More active during daylight hours than other small cats, Jaguarundi are the most observed small cat in South America.
+More active during daylight hours than other small wild cats, Jaguarundi are the most observed small cat in South America for that reason.
 They have frequently been observed travelling and foraging in pairs.
 Peak activity times are late morning and late afternoon.
 The study in Belize found only 15% of their activity was after sunset.

-They are thought to hunt mainly on the ground and have a varied diet, including fallen fruit.
+They are thought to hunt mainly on the ground and have a varied diet with rodents being the main prey species.
+Other foods include birds, reptiles and even fallen fruit.
 Their body shape would suggest terrestrial habits, but Jaguarundi have been observed seeking refuge in trees, often moving from branch to branch.